marcoacquati/Advanced-programming-of-interactive-systems/README.md

 ## Implemented functionalities
 * The graphical user interface of the game
-* Interactivity: dynamically showing the details of the card when mouse hovering on the card; the feature that enables user to change the position of a card already placed on the board;
+* Interactivity: choose the card and put it in the field; the feature that enables user to change the position of a card already placed on the board;
-user controlling the phase of the game; choose the card
+user controlling the phase of the game; Notifications to help the user proceed in the game, especially when user gets stuck or makes inappropriate move
 * The backend logical according to the rules of the game

 ## Run the project